justin-yan/pybin/README.md

 Combined with Python's platform-specific wheels, this allows us to use pip as a "cross-platform package manager" for distributing single-binary CLI applications.

-This is the [list of tools bundled this way](https://github.com/justin-yan/pybin/tree/main/src/pybin), which can be installed with `pip install $TOOLNAME-bin`.
+This is the [list of tools bundled this way](https://github.com/justin-yan/pybin/tree/main/rules), which can be installed with `pip install $TOOLNAME-bin`.

-## Wheel Building Process

-The core of the logic lies in the `buildlib.py` module.

-- A mapping from download URL (often github releases) to pypi platform tag is required.
-- For each platform:
-    - Download the release & extract the binary.
-    - Set file permissions and place into scripts directory within wheel archive.
+## New Tool Onboarding

+- Create a <tool>.yaml file.
-    - Create the METADATA and WHEEL files within wheel archive.
+- Fill out the github source and pypi target.
-    - Place wheel into `dist/` folder.
-- Once all wheels are constructed, the distribution is uploaded to PyPI.

-CICD is configured to automatically recognize new *PyPI* releases by looking for a diff on the PYPI_VERSION.
-When this happens, a build-and-release cycle is performed for that release version.

-## Publishing
+  - Stick to aarch and x86 for the architecture.
+  - Prefer linux-musl if available for fully statically linked all-linux binaries.

-When a new tool is added, a pending publisher needs to be registered in PyPI for the proposed package name, targeting the `register.yaml` workflow.
+- Create a pending publisher in PyPI for the proposed package name, targeting the `register.yaml` workflow.